frontendpatterns/frontendpatterns.dev/src/content/patterns/absolute-import.md

 ---
 # Absolute Import

-Configure absolute imports from a base directory to avoid complex relative path navigation.

 ## Problem

 Without this pattern, the premise that configuring absolute imports from a base directory to avoid complex relative path navigation falls apart, and small changes trigger cascading regressions.